Support Outdoor Classrooms at Seven Key Battlefields

 A Fighting for Freedom Initiative

 And now, thanks to a grant from the American Battlefield Protection Program, we can match your gift dollar-for-dollar up to $50,000.
-This funding will allow us interpret African American history at seven key battlefields, located in five states, spanning three wars!
+This funding will allow us to interpret African American history at seven key battlefields, located in five states, spanning three wars!

 Together, we can make sure everyone has an opportunity to learn about and be inspired by this essential part of American history.
 Join us by making a secure online donation today and your gift will be DOUBLED!